Topics

 224 minutes

 UNNATURAL CAUSES sounds the alarm about our disturbing socioeconomic and racial inequities in health - and searches for their root causes.
+But those causes are not what we might expect.
+There's much more to our health than bad habits, healthcare or unlucky genes.
+The social conditions in which we are born, live and work profoundly affect our well-being and longevity.

 Where Do You Stand?
 Stories From an American Mill